phac-nml/irida-linker/README.md

 A user is able to use the same output directory for multiple project links.
 The new project directory will be created in the root output directory.

 ## Configuration

 The NGS Archive linker uses a configuration file to store the details for connecting to IRIDA.
 Your configuration file should include the URL of your IRIDA REST API (usually ending in `/api`) and OAuth2 client credentials for connecting to the API.
+Optionally, `USERNAME` and `PASSWORD` can also be stored in the file, but would be overridden if `--password` or `--username` are supplied.
 The linker requires a `password` grant client.
 Information for setting up a client in IRIDA can be found at <https://phac-nml.github.io/irida-documentation/user/administrator/#managing-system-clients>.

 An example config file:
 ```ini